ediclesio/uri-solutions/README.md

 # Goal

-- Train haskell programming
+- I want to exercise functional programming using Haskell.

 # Organization

-- Each question has an id and the link is at the top of the code, commented.
+- Each question has an ID and the commented link is at the top of the code.
-- in case you are not finding the question, I suggest you search using CTRL + F.
+- In case you are not finding the question, I suggest you search using CTRL + F.

 # Important

-- Feel free to contribute, whether sending suggestions or even answers, the important thing is to learn together.
+- Feel free to contribute, sending suggestions or even answers.
+Thus, we will be learning more.